 You may have an idea for a video for your social program and realise how much the right video could actually drive conversion, but be overwhelmed by the idea of featuring multiple locations around the globe in it?
 Need production to begin, like, yesterday?
 Want something that’s clearly done by a professional, but only have your iPhone to shoot on?
 Need to coordinate a video shoot, but you’re nowhere near a computer?
 Want to capitalise on a trending topic with an instant video shoot that delivers a product to you within 24 hours?
 Deemed by some as the “Uber or Airbnb of the video production world,” 90 Seconds can help.

-The innovative company that recognised the need for on-demand video creation just scored a $7.5 million Series A by venture capital firm Sequoia Capital in April, TechCrunch reports.
+The innovative company that recognised the need for on-demand video creation has raised a $7.5 million Series A via venture capital firm Sequoia Capital in April, TechCrunch reports.
 Since its founding in 2010, the Auckland, New Zealand-based company has produced 10,000 videos for more than 1,000 brands, including ANZ Australia, Google, Virgin and Oracle.

 How 90 Seconds Works